|

 during this time but the mountain districts are usually

+still accessible.
 Try and avoid Pakistan during Ramadan,

 the Muslim month of fasting which usually occurs sometime